All of Lionel Messi’s international goals for Argentina

 Nations Scored Against

-- Messi has found the net against 38 nations across the world over the course of his international career so far.
+- Messi has found the net against 42 nations across the world over the course of his international career.

 - Bolivia are the only nation to have conceded a double-figure number of goals at the hands of the Argentinian.

-- The most notable of those goalkeepers would be former Barcelona teammate Claudio Bravo (long-time first-choice keeper for Chile) and former Uruguayan stopper Fernando Muslera, whilst Bolivian goalkeeper Carlos Lampe has conceded the most number of Messi goals across his international career (6).
+- Some notable names among those goalkeepers would be former Barcelona teammate Claudio Bravo (long-time first-choice 'keeper for Chile) and former Uruguayan stopper Fernando Muslera, whilst Bolivian goalkeeper Carlos Lampe has conceded the most number of Messi goals across his international career (6).

 Top Assisters